Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 Before we dive into the solution, let's acknowledge why this is so hard for local contractors.
 You're not sitting at a desk waiting for the phone to ring.
 You're:

-• Under a house in West Ashley fixing a burst pipe
+- Under a house in West Ashley fixing a burst pipe

-• On a ladder in Mount Pleasant installing gutters
+- On a ladder in Mount Pleasant installing gutters

-• Driving across the Ravenel Bridge between job sites
+- Driving across the Ravenel Bridge between job sites

-• Meeting with a customer in their Downtown Charleston home
+- Meeting with a customer in their Downtown Charleston home

-• Managing your crew at a renovation site on Sullivan's Island
+- Managing your crew at a renovation site on Sullivan's Island

-The average Charleston contractor takes 42-47 hours to respond to a new lead.
+Many contractors take hours, sometimes a day or more, to respond to a new lead.
 That's not because you don't care—it's because you're actually doing the work that makes you money.
 By the time you get back to your truck, check your voicemail, and start returning calls, that homeowner has already moved on.

 The Real Cost of Slow Response Times

-Scenario: Mid-sized HVAC company in Charleston
+Scenario: A mid-sized HVAC company in Charleston

 With 5-minute response times: